DENGYONGZHEN/devops-space/toeic.md

 - (D) habitation

-🎈12.Interns at Harbor Publishing may choose to assist with ongoing  research projects, or design one of -------, with an opportunity to publish their results.
+🎈🤫12.Interns at Harbor Publishing may choose to assist with ongoing  research projects, or design one of -------, with an opportunity to publish their results.

 - (A)they

 - (B)their

-- ##### (C)themselves
+- (C)themselves 🔐

-- (D) their own
+- ##### (D) their own

-🎈13.The global project manager’s challenge is to create a team  ------- members work well together although they see each other infrequently.
+🎈🤫13.The global project manager’s challenge is to create a team  ------- members work well together although they see each other infrequently.

-- (A)whose
+- ##### (A)whose

 - (B) its

-- ##### (C)that
+- (C)that 🔐

 - (D)which